Donate to our GoFundMe to help us fight for our religious freedom!

 Founder, Prophet, or Teacher:

 Sacred Sanctuary was founded by Norelle Adams, who also serves as the Lead Minister.
-While there are no specific teachers or prophets, Sacred Sanctuary believes that natural entheogens can facilitate and serve as both teacher and prophet to those who engage in their sacramental/ceremonial use.
+While there are no specific teachers or prophets, Sacred Sanctuary believes that Ayahuasca can facilitate and serve as both teacher and prophet to those who engage in their sacramental/ceremonial use.

 Gathering Places: